scylla-salazar/alx-files_manager/README.md

 If no document is found in DB based on the userId, raise an error User not found Print in the console Welcome <email>!

+In real life, you can use a third party service like Mailgun to send real email.
+These API are slow, (sending via SMTP is worst!) and sending emails via a background job is important to optimize API endpoint.